Stroke (Cerebrovascular Accident)

 • Ischemic embolic: More abrupt onset with severe deficits often present early.

-• Hemorrhagic: Abrupt presentation with headache and depressed consciousness risk.
+• Hemorrhagic: Abrupt presentation with severe headache, neck pain, photophobia, nausea/vomiting, and higher early depressed-consciousness risk.

 Hemorrhagic Stroke (13%)